atagunduzalp/truck-data-analysis/README.md

 # truck-data-analysis

 # Summary #
 This project is about *data engineering* and *machine learning operations*.
 Detail information about dataset and goal can be found in *aps_failure_description.txt* file.
+I also want to thank ***Galaksiya***, the company that I work for currently, for great consultancy and leadership during this work.
 ### Steps ###

 1. The target column was given as strings: *pos* and *neg*.
 Change them to 0 and 1 for every row.